isomerpages/ogp/_about-us/eng/keewei.md

   - HAS
   - Primary Care
 accomplishments:
-  - Built managerial capacity on the HealthTech team by onboarding Angel to primary care team and transitioning Jen Wei into a TLM role for Care360
+  - Supported and onboarded multiple engineering managers on the team
-  - Restarted the Armoury team and coached the team to deliver on the committed milestones
+  - Delivered Starter Kit and Product Report Cards with the tooling team
-  - Worked with Eugene to start up the security team at OGP.
-Evaluated and pushed MDM with Yuanruo
+  - Working through the engineering reorganisation
 quote: We focus on solving real problems and not on building abstract solutions
 linkedinId: ""
 ---

 {% include staff.html staff=page color=site.colors.function-colors.eng %}